credence-devanalytics/rtm-portal-hasif/docs/marketing-dashboard-storytelling.md

 # 📊 Marketing Dashboard Storytelling Guide

 ## Overview
-This document provides the narrative framework and talking points for presenting the 2-page marketing forecasting dashboard to stakeholders.
+This document provides the narrative framework and talking points for presenting the comprehensive 2-page marketing forecasting dashboard (12 charts total) to stakeholders.

 ---

-# 📈 **DASHBOARD 1: EXECUTIVE REVENUE COMMAND CENTER**
+# 📈 **DASHBOARD 1: STRATEGIC PERFORMANCE & MARKET INSIGHTS**
 *Page 1 of 2*

 ## **Executive Summary Story**
 "Our marketing organization has demonstrated remarkable resilience and strategic recovery over the past three years.
 After navigating market challenges in 2023, we've not only recovered but positioned ourselves for accelerated growth through 2027.
-This dashboard tells the story of our journey from recovery to sustainable growth."
+This comprehensive dashboard tells our complete story: from market trends and competitive positioning to operational excellence and financial sustainability."

 ---